lululau/arql/README.md

 #### to_create_sql

-You can call `to_create_sql` on any ActiveRecord model clas to get create table SQL of the model class / table.
+You can call `to_create_sql` on any ActiveRecord model class to get create table SQL of the model class / table.

 #### t